appium/appium/docs/en/appium-setup/running-on-linux.md

 ### Running Appium

 To run tests on Linux, you will need to have the Android Emulator booted and running an AVD with API Level 17 or greater.
-Then run Appium on the command line using node.js:

-    node .
+Then run Appium (`appium`) after installing via NPM, or `node .` in the source directory if running from source.

 See the [server documentation](server-args.md) for all the command line arguments.

 ### Notes

-* There exists a hardware accelerated emulator for android, it has it's own limitations.
+* There exists a hardware accelerated emulator for android, it has its own limitations.
 For more information you can check out this [page](android-hax-emulator.md).
-* Make sure that `hw.battery=yes` in your AVD's `config.ini`.
+* Make sure that `hw.battery=yes` in your AVD's `config.ini`, if you want to run any of the Appium tests